The structure of the SQL query script

 #If true, it INSERT's the message into the 'log' table

-#and SELECT-s 'Red is a good color.' as a reply message.
+#and SELECT-s 'Red is a good colour.' as a reply message.

 #If false it goes to the next filter.